 Following the GASPQA presentation, the unit continues to implement the planned QIP recommendations.
-Approximately 12 months after the unit has been given the QIP template by the QSU, the Director of Quality organises a QIP implementation review meeting between the head of unit, Director of Quality and VPA&R (chair).
-The meeting will also be attended by ULSU governance officers (President, Chair Management Committee and Chair Student Council) to facilitate independent oversight of the implementation of the QIP by ULSU's own governance body.
+Approximately 12 months after the unit has been given the QIP template by the QSU, the Director of Quality organises a QIP implementation review meeting between the UniJobs Chief Executive, Director of Quality and VPA&R (chair).
+The meeting will also be attended by the chairperson of the UniJobs Board of Directors (or his nominee) to facilitate independent oversight of the implementation of the QIP by UniJobs.